m-aparna/Green-Buddy/README.md

 - **flask:** A WSGI web application framework for Python.
-It is used to build websites using python and handles requests from users easily.
+It is used to build websites using python.
+We chose this because of its efficient and beginner-friendly ability to create good-looking websites, easy integration with Databases and smooth handling of requests from users.

-            pip install flask
+            'pip install flask'

-     **Jinja2 template/render_templates:** This is included in flask.No need to install it separately.A template is rendered with specific data to produce a final document.
-Flask uses the Jinja template library to render templates.We will use templates to render HTML which will display in the user’s browser.
+   **NOTE** - Installing flask automatically installs some other dependencies we have used in the project (jinja2 and werkzeug)

 No need to install it.
 It needs to be imported from flask.

-- **Flask login:** Flask-Login provides user session management for Flask.It handles the common tasks of logging in, logging out, and remembering your users' sessions over extended periods of time.
+- **Flask login:** Flask-Login provides user session management for Flask.It handles the common tasks of logging in, logging out, and remembering users' sessions over extended periods of time.

-          pip install flask-login
+          'pip install flask-login'

-- **Flask SQLAlchemy:** Flask-SQLAlchemy is an extension for Flask.It aims to simplify using SQLAlchemy with Flask by providing useful defaults and extra helpers that make it easier to accomplish common tasks.
+- **Flask SQLAlchemy:** Flask-SQLAlchemy is an extension for integrating SQLAlchemy with Flask.
+It aims to simplify using SQLAlchemy with Flask by providing useful defaults and extra helpers that make it easier to achieve common tasks.

-      pip install flask-sqlalchemy
+      'pip install flask-sqlalchemy'

-- **Google API client (YouTube API) :** ------------------------------------
+- **Google API client (YouTube API):** Library to easily manage API calls and other processes for Google APIs

-      pip install google-api-python-client
+       'pip install google-api-python-client'

+-**pytest** -

 ## 📂 File Structure/Project Directory: